How to Enable Linux on Windows 11 and 10 (WSL 2)

 Enable Virtual Machine Platform and Windows Subsystem for Linux

-Your PC will ask you to restart after you enable Linux bash shell with WSL 2 support and Virtual Machine Platform on your Windows 11 or Windows 10 PC.
+Your PC will ask you to restart after you enable the Linux bash shell with WSL 2 support and Virtual Machine Platform on your Windows 11 or Windows 10 PC.
 So, restart your PC to continue.

 SEE ALSO: How to install Google Play Store in Windows 11 and run Android Apps?